Family Forests Program

 FSC-US works with corporations, non-profit conservation groups and others to promote education about and formation of group certificates.
 When landowners work together to supply certified material to mills, they can increase their likelihood of access to certain markets for certified material in demand.

-For more information about FSC International's work with family forest owners, visit the Smallholders Portal.
+For more information about FSC International's work with family forest owners, visit the Community and Family Forest Program.

 Examples of FSC-Certified Family Forest Groups